Turbocharge your learning journey by earning Instructor Summit certifications.

 All organizations require you to prioritize your student over your own track time.
-Plan to have zero time to yourself to change your brakes or work on your car.
-Often you'll have to miss your own driving session to support your customer.
+Plan to have zero time to yourself to change your brakes, rotate your tires or work on your car.
+Often you'll have to miss one or more of your own driving sessions to support your customer.
 You MUST arrive at the track early with a 100% ready car to enjoy your weekend.
-Plan for this by having gas jugs, arrive the night before to unload and prepare your car and plan for success.
+Plan for this by having fueled gas jugs, arrive the night before to unload and prepare your car and plan for success.
 Your Saturday morning will be the busiest time of your weekend with required organizational morning meetings, instructor meetings but most importantly---investing time with your student!
 Remember, they are likely to have zero experience, a high anxiety level and are overwhelmed trying to learn all the things you take for granted.
 Invest extra time in them Saturday morning and don't hesitate to miss your first on-track session to help them get comfortable.

-Organizations range from no cost to low cost.
+HPDE organizations instructor fees range from no cost to low cost.
 There is normally a discount and an easy way to register on-line.
 A $250-$500 savings per event is common.
 This could save you $1,000-2,000 a year if you LOVE to go to the track.
 Some clubs pay you to instruct but you often are not allowed to drive nor have time to drive.
 Plan at least one event a year where you come to the track and don't drive.
 This will give you incredible insight into what transpires during a track day---plus you have free time to ride right seat to instruct and make new friends.
 Spend time in the classroom and invest the extra time with your student---he/she will appreciate it and you'll discover how much farther you can take them with your extra time commitment to them.

 5. The more you enjoy this sport the more tracks you'll want to drive and many of them are not next door.
 Since many events have instructor driving days on Friday you'll have to take that day off of work.
 If the track is far away you may have to take off Thursday to get there.
 Possibly you might need to drive all night Sunday evening to make it home and to work Monday morning.
 Budget your vacation days wisely and make time for your spouse and family.
 Instructors who race or run time-trails can have up to 9 events per season over an 8 month period.
 Plan your spouse and family events and enjoy your off-track life!

 The best drivers out there use data.
+Full stop.
 Why are they the best?
-Because data flushes out the poor techniques and allows you to work on and improve them.
+Because data identified sub-optimum driving skills and allows you to work on and improve them.
 No data = you have no idea if you're driving optimally or even driving well at all.
 Get yourself an APEX Pro and tap into the quickstart program and your skills will go up and your lap times go down.
 But more importantly your better driving will make you a better instructor.
 Instructors teach what they think is correct.
 If you are a less than optimum driver, you are teaching less than optimum techniques.
 You owe it to your student.
 Get better.
 Be a student to your craft.
 Learn and use data or get someone to help you.
 APEX Pro is the fastest and easiest way to learn data.

-Anything you have to teach makes you better.
+Anything you teach makes you better at your craft.
 Riding right seat DOUBLES your track time and not having to focus on driving allows you to see so much more.
-When you leave your student's car and jump in for your own laps the track will come to you more quickly and more easily.
+When you leave your student's car and jump in for your own laps, the track will come to you more quickly and more easily.
 You'll be faster and safer and that in turn will allow you to have a better instruction exchange with your student.

 If people skills are not your gift, get good at them.
 You are required to relate to someone who is busy driving and has no time or energy to adapt to you and your communication style.
 YOU must adapt.
-Some people can't do this.
+Some people can't do this very well.
 Learning to adapt and relate will allow you to connect with drivers that other instructors have challenges with.
 Learn great people skills and be more effective with your students.